axtk/reqsrv/README.md

 });

 // wrapping into the `Schema` generic type is optional, but
-// this helps validate the schema structure by means of `tsc` type ServiceSchema = Schema<{
+// this helps validate the basic schema structure type ServiceSchema = Schema<{
     // a schema key can be any unique string, for an HTTP API
     // a pair of a method and a path can serve this purpose